By Ken Zurski

 Beginning with the first line of the first chapter, “Incurably insomniac Anton Vowl turns on a light,” and in every sentence thereafter, nearly 300 pages in all, there are no words with the letter “e” in the French novel, A Void.

-This was the brainchild of author George Perec, who wrote the book La disparition (disappearance) in 1969, and was later translated to English in 1994 as A Void.
+A Void was the brainchild of author George Perec, who wrote La disparition (disappearance) in 1969, and was later translated to English in 1994.

 Why a writer would take on such an unusual challenge defies explanation.
 A good author should add to his repertoire of tools, not subtract them, right?
 So leaving out a vowel, especially the most popular one, just doesn’t make any sense.

-To clarify, according to the book “From Cryptographical Mathematics,” “e” is the most commonly used letter in the English language and nearly 13-percent of all words contain it, at least once.
+To clarify, according to the book “From Cryptographical Mathematics,” the letter “e” is the most commonly used letter in the English language and nearly 13-percent of all words contain it, at least once.

 But this is exactly the kind of discourse Perec reveled in.